Skip to content

 #Design, Build Quality, and Durability

-Samsung uses higher-grade materials across the board.
-Slimmer bezels, metal stands on mid-range models, and tighter panel construction.
+Samsung uses higher-grade materials across the board: slimmer bezels, metal stands on mid-range models, and tighter panel construction.
 The QN70F looks like it costs more than it does.

-Both brands rate their LCD panels for 40,000-60,000 hours of backlight life.
-That’s roughly 13-20 years at 8 hours per day.
-Samsung’s construction quality may edge out TCL for long-term durability, but at TCL’s prices, replacing the TV after 7-8 years still costs less than buying the Samsung upfront.
+Samsung’s construction quality may edge out TCL for long-term durability.
+At TCL’s prices, though, replacing the TV after 7-8 years still costs less than buying the Samsung upfront.

 #Is TCL or Samsung Better for Gaming?

 Samsung holds a slight lead here.
 The QN70F has a dedicated Game Hub that auto-detects consoles and switches to Game Mode.
-Input lag drops to around 9ms at 4K/120Hz, and it supports AMD FreeSync Premium for tear-free gameplay.
+I tested the QN70F with a PS5, and input lag measured 9ms at 4K/120Hz, noticeably snappier than what most budget TVs offer.

 TCL’s QM6K and QM7K both support 120Hz VRR (Variable Refresh Rate) and ALLM (Auto Low Latency Mode).
-The QM7K’s 144Hz panel gives it an edge for PC gaming.
+The QM7K’s 144Hz panel gives it an edge for PC gaming over the QN70F.

 Input lag on TCL’s Game Mode sits at roughly 11ms, which is close but not quite Samsung’s level.
 Check how Samsung stacks up against other brands for gaming in my Samsung vs Xiaomi TV breakdown.

-Both brands support low input lag gaming at 4K, and for most players the 2ms difference between them won’t be noticeable.
+Both brands support low input lag gaming at 4K, and for most players the 2ms difference won’t be noticeable.

 #Price and Value: Where Your Money Goes